The Team

 Artistic Director

 Andrea Cavallari is an Italian-American composer and visual artist whose work inhabits the space between sound and vision.
-He studied piano, composition, ethnomusicology, and conducting, earning a master’s with Franco Donatoni.
-His work blends music and art in immersive experiences.
-He has worked with Klangforum Wien, London Sinfonietta, and many others, and collaborated with Uffizi, Pecci Museum, Palazzo Strozzi, etc. He is currently composer in residence at Kammeroper Frankfurt.
+He studied piano, composition, ethnomusicology, and conducting, and his work has been presented in major international festivals and institutions.

 Valeria D’Ambrosio